PiSaucer/Modern-Computer-Architecture-and-Organization/Chapter11/Answers to Exercises/Ex__4_arty_riscv.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing
 # Chapter 11, Exercise 4

 Program an Arty A7-35T board with a RISC-V processor image.
 Build and run the **hello** assembly language program shown in the *RISC-V assembly language* section in this chapter on the RISC-V processor using the Olimex ARM-TINY-USB-H debugger as described in the *Implementing RISC-V in an FPGA* section near the end of this chapter.
 Verify the program outputs the text **Hello, Computer Architect!**

 # Answer
-The instructions in this answer are based on information provided at https://github.com/sifive/freedom, with some updates to work with more recent versions of libraries.
+The instructions in this answer are based on information provided at [https://github.com/sifive/freedom](https://github.com/sifive/freedom), with some updates to work with more recent versions of libraries.
 Several of these steps are quite time consuming and the entire process may take several hours.

 Steps 1-11 build a RISC-V firmware image in a file named **E300ArtyDevKitFPGAChip.mcs**.
 If you prefer to skip these steps, you can download [E300ArtyDevKitFPGAChip.mcs](src/E300ArtyDevKitFPGAChip.mcs) directly and continue at step 12.

 1. If you already have a Linux system available for this exercise, you can skip to step 2.
-Otherwise, begin by downloading and installing **VirtualBox** from https://www.virtualbox.org/wiki/Downloads.
-Download an operating system image from OSBoxes at https://www.osboxes.org/virtualbox-images/.
+Otherwise, begin by downloading and installing **VirtualBox** from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads).
+Download an operating system image from OSBoxes at [https://www.osboxes.org/virtualbox-images/](https://www.osboxes.org/virtualbox-images/).
 Select the most recent 64-bit Ubuntu VDI image.
-Follow the instructions at https://www.osboxes.org/guide/ to set up the virtual machine image and get logged in to Linux.
+Follow the instructions at [https://www.osboxes.org/guide/](https://www.osboxes.org/guide/) to set up the virtual machine image and get logged in to Linux.

 1. Install and license Vivado in the Linux virtual machine.
 See the solution to [Chapter 2, Exercise 3](../../Chapter02/Answers%20to%20Exercises/Ex__3_vhdl_setup.md) for Vivado installation instructions for Windows.
 You can expect some minor differences because you are now installing on Linux.